 Hauora is a holistic understanding of health and wellbeing.
-For Kāi Tahu, te hauora o te taiao (the health of the environment), te hauora o te wai (the health of the waterbody) and the te hauora o te tangata (the health of the people) are all interconnected.
-Due to this connection, the state of the health and well-being of wai māori and te taiao is seen as a reflection on the mana, health, and wellbeing of Kāi Tahu as mana whenua.
+For Kāi Tahu, te hauora o te taiao (the health of the environment), te hauora o te wai (the health of the waterbody) and the health of the people) are all interconnected.
+Due to this connection, the state of the health and wellbeing of wai māori and te taiao is seen as a reflection on the mana, health, and wellbeing of Kāi Tahu as mana whenua.
 Decline in te hauora o te wai and te hauora o te taiao is also understood by Kāi Tahu to adversely impact the health and well-being of the Otago community as a whole, tangata katoa.